Get started with our barcodes roadmap

 The first step in creating barcodes and the numbers that go into them is to license a GS1 Company Prefix, which you receive as part of your membership.
 A GS1 Company Prefix is a unique identification number that GS1 New Zealand licenses just to your company – and it is part of every barcode and identification number you create.
 It’s the industry's best practice to uniquely identify your brand in the global supply chain.

-Here we’ll take you on a step-by-step guide through the processes involved in getting your products to market.
+GS1 New Zealand will take you on a step by step guide through the processes involved in getting your products to market.

 You’ll need a unique barcode number (GTIN) for every type of product or item you wish to sell – and each number must start with your GS1 Company Prefix.
 To get your company prefix, you will need to register as a GS1 New Zealand member on MyGS1.
 During this step, you will also need to estimate how many barcodes you are likely to need.
 Barcodes are allocated in blocks and it’s important to note that each product and product varint needs its own unique barcode.
 Following this, you will get confirmation of your membership via email along with login details to your own account where you can manage a range of activities such as invoices, signing up to our additional services or adding other contacts from your business.
 Find out more about membership options and pricing.